babohhauru/Machine-Learning/week3/report/Week3 Assignment Report.md

 (b) The mean value shows the average level of the error, while the standard deviation indicates the overall correctness in the prediction.
-If the standard deviation is large, then there may exist several outrageous predictions.
+If the standard deviation is large, then there may exist several wrong predictions.
 On the other hand, a small standard deviation means the model has an average error level on every sample.
-Thus we should find a model which has a balanced mean and standard deviation of the prediction error on an independent test set to promise good performances.
-As what was shown in the last question, the minimum mean error was reached at C=100, and the standard deviation calculated on the test set is also small.
-In this case, we would recommend 100 as the final value of C.
+Thus we should find a model which has a balanced mean and standard deviation of the prediction error on an independent test set to ensure good performances.
+As the graph shown in the last question, the minimum mean error was reached at C=100, and the standard deviation calculated on the test set is also small.
+In this case, I would recommend 100 as the final value of C.

 (c) Similarly, we tested on the previous C list using ridge regression.
-Using the standard we mentioned in the last problem, 1 shall be chosen as the final value of C, as it shows the least mean and standard deviation of the prediction error.
+Using the method we mentioned in the last problem, 1 should be the final value of C, as it shows the least mean and standard deviation of the prediction error.

 <div>
 <center>